devops329/devops/instruction/deliverable11ChaosTesting/deliverable11ChaosTesting.md

 ## Getting started

-The JWT Pizza application has the ability built into it to inject Chaos into the system.
+The JWT Pizza application has the ability built into it to inject chaos into the system.
 It is an important part of your role as a DevOps engineer to know how to expediently, and efficiently, respond to critical events.
 This deliverable will give you significant experience with that process.

 ## Useful logs and metrics

 In order to be successful with this deliverable you must have logs and metrics that are not only reporting nominal information, but also surfacing when there is a problem.

-This means that you need to know when resources are maxed out, requests are failing, or latency is too high.
+This means that you need to know when **resources are maxed out**, **requests are failing**, or **latency is too high**.
 The following example dashboard shows that there is a problem making pizzas and that the logs are filled with errors.

 ![Error state dashboard](errorStateDashboard.png)